 The musuem has three floors where visitors will see utensils of all kinds, tools and clothes which were used during this period and give us a closer look into this typical Valencian society devoted to cultivation in Guadalest.

--The Microgiant Museum: Brings together two types of collections: miniatures and giant sculptures, fascinating pieces of work that combines nature with art from the heart of The tree of life.
+Brings together two types of collections: miniatures and giant sculptures, fascinating pieces of work that combines nature with art from the heart of The tree of life.

 A heart and a perfectly interconnected tree form the two giant pieces of art inside the museum.
 In this case, the heart is surrounded by white sculptures that make up the giant vision of what the visitor can see with their powerful magnifying glasses: lovers inside a flower or a flea dressed as a cyclist riding his bike are some of the surprising examples on show in this eccentric museum.

-- The Municipal Museum Casa Orduña: Was built after the great earthquake of 1644 that devastated the area and ruined castle dependencies.
+It was built after the great earthquake of 1644 that devastated the area and ruined castle dependencies.
 It was built by the family Orduña, who had come to El Castell de Guadalest as confidents of Don Sancho de Cardona received in 1542, the title of Marquis of Guadalest.
 The Orduña were in the service of the Marquis as wardens of the fortress and governors of his estates.

 You can see inside this perfectly preserved house, the decor and furniture of the nineteeth century, paintings of the XVIII and XIX century, and an interesting collection of ceramics, there are also over 1200 historical documents, and an impressive exhibition hall which gives life to one of the greatest wonders of the province of Alicante.

-- The Museum of Historic Vehicles: is situated in the guadalest valley between Guadalest and Callosa d'en Sarria, this fabulous collection of more than 140 motorcylcles and vintage cars range from the 1920s to 1970s.
+Situated in the guadalest valley between Guadalest and Callosa d'en Sarria, this fabulous collection of more than 140 motorcylcles and vintage cars range from the 1920s to 1970s.
 On the other hand, the museum is decorated with objects and articles such as vintage radios, telephones, sewing machines, among others.

 The Museum of Historic Vehicles has its own parking for those wishing to visit.

-- Museum of Salt and Pepper Shakers: unique in Europe, featuring over 20,000 salt and pepper shakers dating from the XIX, XX and XXI century.
+unique in Europe, featuring over 20,000 salt and pepper shakers dating from the XIX, XX and XXI century.

 They come in a wide variety of shapes and sizes, from birds or chickens to astronauts and washing machines.

-- Marco Antonio Museum: is a compendium of model houses and churches all perfectly furnished and decorated using natural elements.
+This museum is a compendium of model houses and churches all perfectly furnished and decorated using natural elements.

 Created with stone, brick, concrete, wood and clay tiles, every detail elaborated piece by piece.